Ultimate Guide to Luxury Shopping in Marrakech: Souks to Boutiques

 High-End Concept Stores & Riads

-Within the Medina’s walls, several restored riads (traditional houses with interior gardens) have been transformed into luxury concept stores.
+Several restored riads within the Medina’s walls have been transformed into luxury concept stores.

 - 33 Rue Majorelle: Before visiting the famous Jardin Majorelle, explore this boutique offering a carefully edited selection of Moroccan design, from ceramics to clothing.